Clare McGlynn: Scotland

+McGlynn and Rackley informed the debate on rape and extreme pornography in Scotland.
+Their research supported Rape Crisis Scotland's campaign to include depictions of rape in the definition of extreme pornography, and their argument for cultural harm was discussed in the Scottish media.
+McGlynn and Rackley's argument for including rape in the definition of extreme pornography was endorsed by the Scottish Parliament's Justice Committee.
+The new legislation was introduced in section 42 of the Criminal Justice and Licensing (Scotland) Act 2010.

+Sexual history evidence in rape trials

+McGlynn’s work on the use of sexual history evidence in rape trials has influenced policy reform and public debates.
+In 2017, she undertook a comprehensive review of this area of law, particularly examining the controversial Ched Evans case where the complainant's sexual activity with men other than the defendant was allowed at trial.

 Restorative Justice

 Restorative justice and sexual violence

 McGlynn and her colleagues Nicole Westmarland and Nikki Godden published the UK's first evaluation of the use of restorative justice in a case of sexual violence.
 Restorative justice conferences involve a victim and perpetrator meeting, along with a trained facilitator, to discuss the impact of the perpetrator's crimes.
 McGlynn and her colleagues interviewed the people involved in the conference, and concluded that restorative justice could be beneficial for victim survivors of sexual violence, but only if he or she is given the highest level of support prior to and throughout the process.

 McGlynn and her colleagues have published further academic research on the subject, created a research briefing, and shared their work at conferences and workshops across the UK, with audiences comprising survivors, restorative justice practitioners, lawyers and policy-makers.
 This series of work focusses on the failings of the conventional criminal justice system and on the matter of whether restorative justice may have a corresponding role to play.
 McGlynn has given evidence on using restorative justice as part of the Justice Select Committee's inquiry into Restorative Justice.
 Together with her colleague, Nicole Westmarland, McGlynn has also submitted evidence to the UK Parliament's Justice Committee inquiry into Restorative Justice.